-The certification may be taken as a complement to other graduate degree programs, including the Master of Science in Sustainability Management, or it can be taken as a stand-stand-alone program.
+The certification may be taken as a complement to other graduate degree programs, including the Master of Science in Sustainability Management, or it can be taken as a stand-alone program.

 The certification requires the successful completion of four courses, or 12 points, as well as a five-day residency in New York.
 In academic year 2020-2021, the online course offerings include:

 - Impact Finance for Sustainability Practitioners